quickapps/docs/en/developers/blocks-api.rst

 -  Custom Blocks: Those created using the administer blocks area.
 -  Widget Blocks: Those generated on-the-fly (or created) by third-party plugins

-Block may appear on a page depending on both the theme or administrative block settings.
+Blocks may appear on a page depending on both the theme or administrative block settings.
 Block settings are controlled from the block administration screen, from this screen, it is possible to control whether each block is enabled where it will be placed on the page, and control the visibility of blocks on each page.